elmbridge/curriculum/Introduction.md

 # Welcome to ElmBridge!

-Today, you're going to be learning elm!
+Today, you're going to be learning Elm!
 So exciting!

 This tutorial is meant to be completed over the course of 5 hours, broken up into two chunks:
  - 1.5 hours on learning the basics of the language.
- - 3.5 hours building an elm application from scratch — specifically, an emoji translator!
+ - 3.5 hours building an Elm application from scratch — specifically, an emoji translator!

 By the end of this tutorial, you should:

-- Know what elm is, and why people use it.
+- Know what Elm is, and why people use it.
 - Be familiar with the core data structures of the language.
-- Understand the architecture of elm applications.
+- Understand the architecture of Elm applications.
-- Be able to build complex, rich front-end applications in elm.
+- Be able to build complex, rich front-end applications in Elm.

 Thanks for coming!
 Let's get started.